napari/napari/docs/plugins/index.md

 found in the [](npe2-manifest-spec).

-Plugins targeting `napari-plugin-engine` will continue to work, but we recommend migrating to `npe2` as soon as possible. `npe2` includes tooling to help automate the process of migrating plugins.
+Plugins targeting `napari-plugin-engine` will continue to work, but we recommend migrating to `npe2` eventually. `npe2` includes tooling to help automate the process of migrating plugins.
 See the [migration guide](npe2-migration-guide) for details.